DANNYDEE93/Depo_3/README.md

 Between the hour of 12:45pm and 1:05pm on Septermber 22, 2023, all users of the Nike web application encountered an internal server error.
 As we were working on a second version of the web application, this version was hastily deployed to production at 12:45pm.
 Version 2 of the web application a code error within the 'application.py' and 'test_app.py' that caused issues with our internal server that disrupted the connectivity to Nike's web application.
 This critical-level incident affected 100% of internal and external users.
 The incident was detected by DataDog from monitor alerts and triggered a successful build in Jenkins and the senior development team was alerted right away.
 A bug error ticket was created and the incident was escalated to our engineering team.

-After receiving a page at {XX:XX UTC}, {ON-CALL ENGINEER} came online at {XX:XX UTC} in {SYSTEM WHERE INCIDENT INFO IS CAPTURED}.

-This engineer did not have a background in the {AFFECTED SYSTEM} so a second alert was sent at {XX:XX UTC} to {ESCALATIONS ON-CALL ENGINEER} into the who came into the room at {XX:XX UTC}.